 - If possible and if you have received appropriate training, use a portable fire extinguisher to:

-- You should provide the fire/police teams with the details of the problem upon their arrival.
-Special hazard information you might know is essential for the safety of the emergency responders.
+- You should provide first responders with the details of the emergency upon their arrival.
+You might know about special hazards essential for first responders’ safety.
 You should not re-enter the building until directed to do so.
-Follow any special procedures established for your unit.
+Follow any special procedures established for your workplace.

 - If the fire alarms are ringing in your building, you must evacuate the building and stay out until notified to return.
 Move to your designated meeting location or move upwind from the building, staying clear of streets, driveways, sidewalks, and other access ways to the building.
-If you are a supervisor, try to account for your employees, keep them together, and report any missing persons to the emergency personnel at the scene.
+If you are a supervisor, try to account for your employees, keep them together, and report any missing persons to first responders at the scene.

-If your or another person’s clothing catches fire, extinguish the burning clothing by using the drop-and-roll technique, wrap the victim in a fire blanket, or douse the victim with cold water (use an emergency shower if it is immediately available).
+If your or another person’s clothing catches fire, extinguish the burning clothing using the drop-and-roll technique, wrap the victim in a fire blanket, or douse the victim with cold water (use an emergency shower if it is immediately available).
+Carefully remove contaminated clothing; however, avoid causing further damage to the burned area.
+Cover the injured person to prevent shock.
+Get medical attention promptly.ly available).
 Carefully remove contaminated clothing; however, avoid further damage to the burned area.
 Cover injured person to prevent shock.
 Get medical attention promptly.